For the School of Medicine and Public Health Community

 Planning for Leadership and Succession

 According to John Quincy Adams “if your actions inspire others to dream more, learn more, do more and become more, you are a leader.”
 We have gathered a selection of resources to help faculty build their leadership success and inspire those around them.
-Included are resources in areas such as writing letters of recommendation, how to say no, preparing for meetings and how to be a successful leader.
+We know that at this time many faculty are working and leading remotely, thus we have collated a list of resources on a Remote Work Best Practices page.
+Included on this page are resources in areas such as writing letters of recommendation, how to say no, preparing for meetings and how to be a successful leader.
 We have included some resources that are brief snippets or what we call “Just in Time” information and the opportunity to take a “Deeper Dive” into more detailed or lengthy resources.

 Just In Time

 These Just In Time resources are ideal if you only have a couple of minutes to start finding out about Planning for Leadership and Succession.

 This selective leadership training program is for faculty and staff who are currently holding leadership roles, or have been noticed as potential leaders.
 Requires School of Medicine and Public Health (SMPH) nomination or recommendation.
 An additional selective program, Department Executive Officers Program, is available for department chairs.

 UW-Madison Learning and Talent Development offers Fully Prepared to Lead, a comprehensive, competency-based development program designed to help individuals master the knowledge, skills, and tools for effective leadership.
 Participation is free to UW-Madison employees and open to everyone–it is not limited to those in formal supervisory or management roles.